 More severely affected infants breathe rapidly and shallowly, use a lot of their respiratory muscles to breathe, and have flaring of their nostrils.
 They seem fussy and anxious and can become dehydrated because of vomiting and difficulty with drinking.
 A fever usually is present but not always.
 Some children also develop an ear infection.
-Premature infants or infants younger than 2 months sometimes stop breathing temporarily.
+Premature infants or infants younger than 2 months sometimes have episodes where they stop breathing briefly (apnea).
 In very severe and unusual cases, the child may become blue around the mouth because of a lack of oxygen.

 A doctor bases the diagnosis of bronchiolitis on the symptoms and the physical examination.
 Doctors measure oxygen levels in the blood by placing a sensor on a finger (pulse oximetry).

-Sometimes the doctor swabs mucus from deep inside the nose to try to identify the virus in the laboratory.
-Other laboratory tests may be done, and sometimes a chest x-ray is needed for children who have a severe case.
+For severe cases, doctors sometimes swab mucus from deep inside the nose to try to identify the virus in the laboratory or do a chest x-ray.
+Other laboratory tests may be done.

 Most children can be treated at home with fluids and comfort measures.

 During the illness, frequent small feedings of clear fluids may be given.
-Wheezing and coughing may continue for 2 to 4 weeks.
 Increasing difficulty in breathing, bluish skin discoloration, fatigue, and dehydration indicate that the child should be hospitalized.
 Children who have congenital heart disease or lung disease or an impaired immune system may be hospitalized sooner and are far more likely to become quite ill from bronchiolitis.

-In the hospital, oxygen levels are monitored with a sensor attached to a finger or toe, and oxygen is given by an oxygen tent or face mask.
-Rarely, a ventilator may be needed to assist breathing.
+In the hospital, oxygen levels are monitored with a sensor attached to a finger or toe, and oxygen is given by an oxygen tent, nasal tube (cannula), or face mask (see Oxygen administration).
+Rarely, a ventilator (a breathing machine that helps air get in and out of the lungs) may be needed to assist breathing.

 Fluids are given by vein if the child cannot drink adequately.

-Inhaled drugs that open the airways (bronchodilators) may be tried, but their effectiveness in treating bronchiolitis is questionable.
+Inhaled drugs that open the airways (bronchodilators) may be tried.
+Although these drugs relieve wheezing and airway narrowing caused by asthma, their effectiveness in treating bronchiolitis is questionable.
 Corticosteroids (to suppress inflammation) may be beneficial for some children.

-Doctors no longer use the antiviral drug ribavirin (given by nebulizer) except for children whose immune system is extremely weak.
+Doctors no longer use the antiviral drug ribavirin (given by nebulizer) except for children whose immune system is extremely weak and whose infection is severe.
 Antibiotics are not helpful unless the child also has a bacterial infection.